alessandrodemela/myCOVID19VaccineAnalysis/README.md

 population age and social class and finally it makes a comparison among Italian region in order to underline where the campaign proceeds better.

-It features a bonus plot, which is uncommon to find, describing the Italian regional restriction from Novembre 6th 2020.
-It's not related to the analysis, but I think it's worth to show.

 ## Description of the repository
 * `aree` directory contains data of regional maps;